 We include some simulation results below. $\rho \in [0,1]$ is the ratio of revealed labels.
 Results associated with unsupervised SDPs are identified as $\rho = 0$.
 As discussed in Section \ref{Census method}, to make the comparison fair and keep the problem meaningful, all overlaps are restricted to the unrevealed labels.

 Each point in Figure \ref{fig:disappear} represents one realization of a SBM with $n=1000$.
 The dashed line stands for the KS and information-theoretic threshold.
 The graphs are shared by both the unsupervised and the semi-supervised SDPs.
-Overlaps of the unsupervised algorithm essentially drop down to zero on the left-hand side.
-While, with $20\%$ of the labels revealed, the outcome of our constraint SDP algorithm goes down gradually as the SNR decreases and remains substantially greater than zero even when $\text{SNR}\leq 1$.
+Labels are identified by applying the k-means method to corresponding optimizers.
+Overlaps of unsupervised SDP essentially drop down to zero on the left-hand side.
+In contrast, with $20\%$ of the labels revealed, the outcome of our constraint SDP algorithm goes down gradually as the SNR decreases and remains substantially greater than zero even when $\text{SNR}\leq 1$.

-The phase transition theory \ref{KS} guarantees that the upper left corner of the left image will be totally dark as $n\to \infty$.
-But we see semi-supervised SDPs successfully 'light up' the area between the two reference lines, see Figure~\ref{fig:phase}.
-Moreover, when $n$ is sufficiently large, there will be no pixel with value 0.
+Theorem \ref{KS} guarantees that the upper left corner of the left image will be completely dark as $n\to \infty$.
+But we see semi-supervised SDPs successfully `light up' the area between the two reference lines, see Figure~\ref{fig:phase}.
+Moreover, when $n$ is sufficiently large, there will be no pixel with a value of 0.

-Figure \ref{fig:optX} shows color-coded entry values of optimizer $X^*$ in different settings and suggests that representing of the underlying community structure is significantly enhanced by the semi-supervised approach, while no such structure is introduced if there should not be one.
+Figure \ref{fig:optX} shows color-coded entry values of optimizer $X^*$ in different settings and suggests that the representing of underlying community structure is significantly enhanced by the semi-supervised approach, while no such structure is introduced if there should not be one.

 To see how such a better representation leads to a successful test that is originally impossible, we consider the following simulations.
 We generate $50$ independent realizations of underlying random graphs ($n=200$) and compute their SDP values with and without the semi-supervised constraints ($\rho = 0.25$).
 Particularly, the parameters in Figure \ref{fig:a9b2} are chosen to have $\text{SNR}> 1$.
 The left two boxes imply that we can tell the difference between SBM and the ERM with the same average degree $d = (a+b)/2$.
 However, as in Figure \ref{fig:a5b2}, the vanilla SDP gives essentially the same result since the two models become contiguous if $\text{SNR}\leq 1$.
-As we have proved in Theorem \ref{thm:CSDP}, our semi-supervised SDP algorithm still manages to distinguish them by bringing down the optimal value of ERM more significantly comparing to its effect on SBM, which is confirmed by the right two boxes.
+As we have proved in Theorem \ref{thm:CSDP}, our semi-supervised SDP algorithm still manages to distinguish them by bringing down the optimal value of ERM more significantly when compared to its effect on SBM, which is confirmed by the right two boxes.